Comments

 by ocean-kat on Mon, 12/07/2020 - 6:22pm

-good point! even if the covid vaccines ended up creating a whole generation of thalidomide babies, for now it's gonna be the main tribal thing; the question is gonna be: are youse vaccinated or aren't ya?
+good point! even if the covid vaccines ended up creating a whole generation of thalidomide babies down the line, for the next year or so it's gonna be the main tribal thing; the question is gonna be: are youse vaccinated or aren't ya?
 Talk about outcasts...

+edit to add: wanna get on an airplane or visit a medical clinic or a state welfare office? show your vaccination documents!
+You are free to live "off the grid" as always...